 \subsection{Delay Scan without Electron chirp above the lasing threshold}

 We present here some data taken without chirp on another NWL.
-The laser power used for photoemission was significantly reduced in order to reduce the number of electrons produced at the tip to less than one electron per pulse.
+The laser power used for photoemission was significantly reduced in order to reduce the number of electrons produced at the tip to less than one electron per pulse, hence avoiding coulomb repulsion and an increase in the energy spread.

-Figure \ref{SI_NoC} shows delay scans for a minimum chirp of the electron beam, we can see no tilt of the first side band corresponding to the scattering of the laser.
+Figure S\ref{SI_NoC} shows delay scans for a minimum chirp of the electron beam, we can see no tilt of the first side band corresponding to the scattering of the laser.
 The second set also does not show widening with delay, unlike the data presented in Figure 2 of the main article.